Introduction to Utilization Management

 2. What does Yosef feel are some of the pros and cons of his utilization management nursing role?

-3. How do Yosef’s bedside nursing skills crossover to his utilization management nursing role?
+3. How do Yosef’s bedside nursing skills cross into his utilization management nursing role?

-4. Why do many utilization management nurses find it difficult to work from home?
+4. Why do many utilization management nurses find it challenging to work from home?

-5. What made Yosef’s work-from-home experience different from that of which he was warned by his friends?
+5. What made Yosef’s work-from-home experience different from what his friends warned him about?

 6. What are some of Yosef’s daily tasks in the utilization management nursing role?

-7. How are Yosef’s daily tasks similar and different to his tasks when working on the unit in a bedside nursing role?
+7. How are Yosef’s daily tasks similar to and different from his tasks when working on the unit in a bedside nursing role?

 8. Why does Yosef not like it when patient claims are denied?